UniversalDependencies/UD_Icelandic-IcePaHC/README.md

 # Acknowledgments

 This project is funded by The Strategic Research and Development Programme for Language Technology, grant no. 180020-5301.
 Thanks are due to Örvar Kárason, whose previous work was used as a basis for the conversion.

+The Icelandic Parsed Historical Corpus (IcePaHC) is available at https://linguist.is/icelandic_treebank/Icelandic_Parsed_Historical_Corpus_.

 Morphological features where generated using ABLTagger, a state-of-the-art PoS tagger for Icelandic.
 It is developed by Steinþór Steingrímsson, Örvar Kárason and Hrafn Loftsson and available from https://github.com/steinst/ABLTagger.